October 4, 2023

 The Dutch Game Awards

-First release between January 1st 2020 and July 1st 2021.
+First release between July 1st 2022 and June 30th 2023.
 Open Beta releases are also allowed. (a more specific description can be found in the Rules of Entry)

-Game needs to be developed by a student or group of students at a Dutch university, as part of the study curriculum.
-Game needs to be finished and (beta) published.
+Submitted game needs to be developed by a student or group of students at a Dutch university, as part of the study curriculum.
+The game needs to be finished and (beta) published.

 Best Debut Game

-A game that shows excellence in gameplay art, animation, cutscenes or any other form of visual art used within the game.
+A game that shows excellence in gameplay art, animation, cutscenes or any other form of visual art and the way it enhances the gameplay experience.

-Best use of hardware/software technology.
+Best use of hardware/software technology in game development.
 Pushing the boundaries and showing the path forward in optimal use of game tech.

-Game Design that takes the user to the edge of their seat, shows groundbreaking controls and user onboarding, unique gameplay and puzzles to a compelling story or narrative.
+Game Design that takes the user to the edge of their seat, shows groundbreaking controls and user onboarding, unique gameplay and puzzles, novel design implementation or a compelling story or narrative.

-Best game developed not for the purpose of entertainment, but edutainment, training, medical appliance, therapy.
+Best game developed not for the primary purpose of entertainment, but for education, training, medical appliance, therapy.
 Criteria include the achieved impact and general excellence in concept and execution.

 Special Awards (by nomination only)

-The studio does not need to have a physical location.
-Definitions could be; employee health/benefits, creative environment, good leadership, teamwork, etc. Applicant does not need to own (part of) the studio, but does need to have a clear link with the studio.
-For example be an employee or client.
+Applicant does not need to own (part of) the studio, but they do need to have a clear link with the studio.
+For example, being an employee or client.

-Given to an initiative, person or company that has significant impact in improving inclusivity for the game industry.
+Given to an initiative, person, organization or company that has significant impact in improving inclusivity for the game industry.
 We accept nominations for this award, and we will also be on the lookout for nominees ourselves.